HiAudery/Project-Text-Analysis-Tweets-/README.md

 Data is based on Twitter data of Elon Musk from 2010-2022.
 For analysis consider the years `2017-2021` (last 5 complete years).
 Each year has thousands of tweets.
 Assume each year to be a document (all the tweets in one year will be considered as a document)

-## I find something interesting of Musk from the text analysis that:
+## Insights of Musk's tweets from the text analysis:
 1. from 2017, he likes saying "gt", which is the concept of the GT car emerged from Europe in the mid-1900s, with the goal of being both a high-performance automobile and a long-distance driver.
 So GT — meaning grand tourer or gran tourer — makes sense.
 Some hallmarks of GT models include a near-seamless merging of luxury and performance and a 2+2 design.
 Which makes sense that he also likes cars since he mentions tesla often in our previous analysis.
 2. in 2018, he is researching "flamethrower" which is a jet of fire(SpaceX).
 3. in 2019, he likes to say "amp", "tesla" and "starship"(SpaceX).